discordjs/guide/guide/creating-your-bot/adding-more-commands.md

 client.login(config.token);
 ```

+If you haven't noticed, we're actually already using a bit of ES6 in here!
+The `const` keyword and arrow function synax (`() => ...`) are a part of ES6, and are recommended to use whenever possible.
+If you aren't sure what they do, you can read our section about ES6 syntax [here](/path/to/es6/section) later!

-There are a few areas where things can be done better.
-Allow me to show you a few.
+As for the code above, there are a few areas where things can be done better.
+Allow me to show you them.

 ### Destructuring